arangodb/docs/3.8/graphs-custom-pregel.md

 we only have to set the amount to an accumulator once and not multiple times.
 With that knowledge it makes sense to set the `accumulatorType` to store, as no further calculations need to take place.
-As the possible amount of outgoing edges is even, we are setting `valueType` to `ints`.
+As the possible amount of outgoing edges is integral, we are setting `valueType` to `ints`.
 Additionally, we do not need to store the sender as that value is out of interest in that example.

 ##### inDegree